 Greetings to the Educational Technology Staff:

 My name is Zaida Denise Forester.
-I am a mother, wife, and registered nurse in pursuit of an E-Learning Certificate in the UTRGV Educational Technology program.
+I am a mother, wife, and registered nurse in pursuit of an E-Learning Certificate and an Online Instructional Designer Certificate, in the UTRGV Educational Technology program.
 Nurses wear many hats so to speak and I have always embraced technology since I was first introduced to electronic medical records, at William Beaumont Army Medical Center, Ft.
 Bliss, Texas.
 This electronic medical record experience coincided with a gift I received from my mother, my first Commodore 64 computer back in the 1980's.
 In the 1990's my husband and I moved to Appalachia and were lucky enough to be some of the first individuals in the United States to have internet access.
 Thus, began my true interest in educational technology as I started a distance educational program in the 1990's.

 My professional goals are very simple; first and foremost, I would like to invite and encourage nursing leadership and policy makers to continuously re-evaluate programs and incorporate the latest educational technology advancements when making decisions that impact students.
 Secondly, I would like to utilize my knowledge within the organizations, in which I volunteer, to educate members about current topics utilizing up-to-date educational technology and resources.